-5 Ways to Create a Bird-Safe Backyard
+8 Ways to Ensure a Bird-Safe Backyard

 Keep your feathered friends healthy and happy with clean bird feeders, fresh birdseed and a natural yard free of pesticides.

-A lot of planning, time and money go into attracting and feeding your backyard birds.
+A lot of planning, time and money go into attracting and feeding backyard birds.
 But making your space appealing to them with food and plants they love is only one part of the equation.
 You also need to ensure that birds stay safe while in your yard.
 With these tips, you are on your way to a bustling backyard full of feathered guests.
 Creating and maintaining a bird-safe yard requires a bit more work and dedication beyond simply putting up a feeder.
 But the peace of mind that comes with doing your part to keep birds safe is extremely rewarding.

-Clean Feeders Regularly
+1. Clean Feeders Regularly

-Say No to Pesticides
+3. Say No to Pesticides

 Birding and gardening go hand-in-hand, and understanding how birds, bugs and plants benefit one another greatly enhances the rewards.
 As an active gardener, you probably have found bugs eating your plants and felt the urge to take action.
 But it’s important to know that most pesticides are nondiscriminate killers that don’t just eliminate specific bugs.
 Pesticides kill important pollinators, like honeybees and butterflies, as well as helpful insects like lady beetles.